JillieChang/Google-Project-Management/README.md

 - **conflict meditation** (when there ar conflits beteween the group)
 - **understanding motivations** (how they would like to reveive feedback and recognition)

+# Module 3 : The project management lice cycle and methodologies

+## Introduction: The project management life cycle and methodologies